 The Netherlands is famous for being one of the biggest exporters of cheese in the world.

 - Bitterballen – A MUST TRY – These are absolutely delicious and a must-try.
-These savory meatballs with crunchy crust are usually served with mustard.
+These savoury meatballs with crunchy crust are usually served with mustard.

 - Stamppot – In winter this is ‘The go-to” dinner.
 This dish is made from mashed potatoes with kale or sauerkraut and sausage.

-- Stoopwafels – A stroopwafel is a waffle made from two thin layers of baked dough with a caramel syrup filling in the middle (YUM).
+- Stroopwafels – A stroopwafel is a waffle made from two thin layers of baked dough with a caramel syrup filling in the middle (YUM).

 - Poffertjes – Poffertjes are very small Dutch puffy pancakes about 5 cm (2 inches) wide that are mostly flat, but are puffed up a little bit.
 They are made from white wheat flour, butter, milk, eggs, yeast and salt and then typically covered in soft sugar and butter… (my Aussie friends who have tried these say “they are the best”!)